How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 • On-site inspections of the physical condition of the facility

-• Inspections of major building systems, including HVAC, safety equipment, etc.
+• Inspections of major building systems, including HVAC systems, safety equipment, etc.

 • Determination of system and asset ages and condition